PRIVACY AND CONFIDENTIALITY POLICY

 Data Storage and Security

-healthAbility has privacy and security measures in place to avoid misuse, loss, unauthorised access, modification or disclosure of Personal or Health Information. heathAbility Employees are bound by the applicable confidentiality clauses in the ‘Code of Conduct’ and relevant employment contracts.
+healthAbility has privacy and security measures in place to avoid misuse, loss, unauthorised access, modification or disclosure of Personal or Health Information. healthAbility Employees are bound by the applicable confidentiality clauses in the ‘Code of Conduct’ and relevant employment contracts.

 Where appropriate, healthAbility will destroy or permanently de-identify Personal Information or Health Information if it is no longer required.